Bronze Age sword

+Bronze Age swords were a type of weapons prominent during the Bronze Age.
+They were replaced by iron swords during the early part of the 1st millennium BC.
+Typical Bronze Age swords were between 60 and 80 cm long, significantly shorter weapons are categorized as short swords or daggers.
+From an early time swords with lengths in excess of 100 cm were also produced.
+Some Bronze Age swords have also been referred to as antenna swords due to their design.

 Predecessors

 Before bronze, stone (such as flint and obsidian) was used as the primary material for edged cutting tools and weapons.
 Stone, however, is too brittle for long, thin implements such as swords.
 With the introduction of copper, and subsequently bronze, knives could be made longer, leading to the sword.

 Thus, the development of the sword from the dagger was gradual, and in 2004 the first "swords" were claimed for the Early Bronze Age (c.
 33rd to 31st centuries), based on finds at Arslantepe by Marcella Frangipane, professor of prehistory and protohistory of the Near and Middle East at Sapienza University of Rome.
 A cache of nine swords and daggers was found; they are made of an arsenic-copper alloy.
 Among them, three swords were inlaid with silver.